 Contact authorized dealers of this product.
-If they can't supply original replacement part(s), call KOZY-WORLD'S Technical Service Department at (814)643-1775 for referral information

-When calling KOZY-WORLD or your dealer, have ready:
+If they can't supply original replacement part(s), call KOZY WORLD toll free number at (814) 643-1775 for referral information.
+When calling KOZY WORLD or your dealer, have ready:

 - Your name

 - Your address

 - Model and serial numbers of your heater

 - How heater was malfunctioning

 - Type of gas used (propane/LP or NG)

 - Purchase date

-Usually, we will ask you to return the defective part to the factory.
+- Warranty card Usually, we will ask you to return the defective part to the factory.